Interacting Bose gas across a narrow Feshbach resonance: Introduction

 \section{Introduction}

-The studies of weakly interacting Bose gas have a very long history ever since the pioneer works in early 20th centry.
-A cornerstone progress has been made by Lee, Huang and Yang in their famous paper \cite{LHY}.
-In this work, a low density expansion was obtained for the equation of state at zero temperature:
+The studies of weakly interacting dilute Bose gas have a very long history ever since the pioneer works in the 1950s.
+A cornerstone progress has been made by Lee, Huang, and Yang in their famous paper \cite{LHY}.
+In their work, a low-density expansion was obtained for the equation of state at zero temperature:

-where $E/N$ is the energy per particle of the ground state, $n$ is total density of the Bose gas and $a_s$ is the s-wave scattering length \cite{LHY}.
-Based on Eq. (\ref{LHYwide}), all thermal dynamic quantities can be derived at zero temperature.
+where $E/N$ is the energy per particle of the ground state, $n$ is the total density of the Bose gas and $a_s$ is the s-wave scattering length \cite{LHY}.
+The first term in Eq. (\ref{LHYwide}) can be obtained by a simple mean-field calculation while the second term includes the contribution from the zero-point energy of quasi-particle excitations above the mean-field ground state which is often called Lee-Huang-Yang correction nowadays \cite{Pethick}.
+Based on Eq. (\ref{LHYwide}), all the thermal dynamic quantities can be derived at zero temperature.
 For example, the chemical potential and compressibility are given as:

-Although these results was published more than 60 years ago, its experimental verification is only made possible very recently, thanks to the realization and high precision measurement of Bose Einstein condensation in ultracold quantum gases \cite{BEC,BEC2,LHYexp}.
+According to Eq. (\ref{LHYwide})-(\ref{LHYwidekappa}), as the density increases with fixed $a_s$, both the energy per particle and chemical potential increase monotonically and faster than linear as a function of $n$, while the inverse compressibility remains a constant at the mean-field level and shows a weak dependence on density when including the Lee-Huang-Yang correction.
+Although these results were published more than 60 years ago, their experimental verification is only made possible very recently, thanks to the realization and high precision measurement of Bose-Einstein condensate in ultracold quantum gases \cite{BEC,BEC2,LHYexp}.